hkranshi/Parallel-and-Distributed-System/README.md

 # Parallel-and-Distributed-System
-It contains all the lab and assignments of this course
+It contains all the lab and assignments of this course at IIT Gandhinagar